Atlantis 2 Beyond Atlantis Download Free PC Game Full Version - Code List

 A Point&Click journey utilizing 360° imaginative and prescient know-how in each scene.

 An exciting new journey within the coronary heart of Atlantis.
-Play the function of Ten, a descendent of Seth, the hero of the primary Atlantis.
-The forces of sunshine and darkish have awoken and are getting ready to combat.
+Play the position of Ten, a descendent of Seth, the hero of the primary Atlantis.
+The forces of sunshine and darkish have awoken and are getting ready to battle.
 Ten carries inside him the powers of sunshine.
-His future is to combat his mortal twin.
-His quest leads him on a harmful journey by means of Tibet, Ireland, China and Yucatan.
+His future is to battle his mortal twin.
+His quest leads him on a harmful journey by way of Tibet, Ireland, China and Yucatan.

 Title: Atlantis 2: Beyond Atlantis